Wednesday, December 23, 2009

 New York Times Article - Lament for a Dying Field: Photojournalism

-Here is an article in today's New York Times about the current state of "photojournalism" in the world.
+Here is an article in today's New York Times about the current state of "

 I do believe that Iranian photographers are not suffering from